-Ensures that a schema's structural properties match its declared type
+Ensures that a schema's structural properties match its declared type.
+In particular:

 - A schema of type